33 Senate Democrats join Republicans to block DC crime bill

 Sen. Raphael Warnock (D-Ga.) voted present.
 Sens.
 John Fetterman (D-Pa.), Dianne Feinstein (D-Calif.), Tom Carper (D-Del.) and James Risch (R-Idaho) were absent.

-The Senate Democrats had political cover to vote “yes” after President Biden told them last week he would not veto the resolution if it reached his desk — reversing a Statement of Administration Policy backing D.C. prior to the House vote last month.
+The Senate Democrats had political cover to vote “yes” after President Biden told them last week he would not veto the resolution if it reached his desk — reversing a statement of administration policy backing Washington, D.C., home rule prior to the House vote last month.

 The House passed the resolution to block the crime bill on a 250 to 173 vote, with 31 Democrats voting with all Republicans.